existential_freedom_meaning_isolation_death.jpeg

 • Resolve depression, unhappiness in life, lack of personal meaning

-• Explore and identify the important meanings of your fantasies, dreams and nightmares
+• Explore and identify the important meanings in your fantasies, dreams and nightmares

 • Come to terms with who you are and your 'shadow side' (narcissism, dishonesty, secretiveness, cowardice etc)